Combo Offer 35% Off + 10% Extra OFF on WhatsApp

 • Time after time he had failed us.

-Ambiguity
+Ambiguity language feature

-Ambiguity is a type of language feature where the author intentionally writes some word that could be interpreted in multiple ways.
+Ambiguity is a type of language features where the author intentionally writes some word that could be interpreted in multiple ways.
 It is a great way for writers to create interest among their readers.
 This allows the readers to come up with their own thoughts that would describe the author's intentional uncertainty.

 For Example